Related questions on Metaculus:

 When will a country reach longevity escape velocity, i.e. sustained increase of life expectancy of at least 1?

-This question resolves when average life expectancy at 10-years old sees a continuous increase of at least 1 year per year over a 5-year period.
+This question will resolve as the date when average life expectancy at 10-years old in any country sees a continuous increase of at least 1 year per year over a 5-year period.

 Sustainable longevity escape velocity is reached when a country obtains an increased life expectancy averaging at least 1 over a 5 year period.
 The resolved year is the first year that begins this trend (i.e., if the years X to (X+4) average to ≥1 life expectancy gain per year, then this resolves as X).